Department of Elementary and Secondary Education Logo

 • Influence 100 is a two-year, no-cost program that has two components: a fellowship program for rising leaders who desire to move into the superintendent role in the next five years, and support for participating districts as they work to become more culturally responsive and diversify their educator workforce.

 • The Teacher Diversification Guidebook details four key components of designing and implementing a culturally responsive talent diversification strategy alongside district-created artifact templates, in service of achievement and equitable outcomes for all students, particularly students of color.
-The 4 key components are as follows:
+The four key components are as follows:

 • Understand why teacher racial and ethnic diversity matters to your students and district.